Mahin556/Linux/user-management.md

 * Stores **basic user account details**.
 * Each line represents a user, with fields separated by `:`.
+* Use `vipw` to access the file or directly vim into it.
 * Format:

   ```